krbnite/krbnite.github.io/_notes/CS294-158__Deep-Unsupervised-Learning.md

 MLE is a learning strategy.

 The strategy is this: choose the parameters that maximize the probability of having observed the training data.
 To do this, you maximize the model's likelihood function.

+In practice,
-In practice, it is easier to work with the log likelihood both theoretically and computationally.
-Theoretically, the likelihood function is a huge product of probabilities, while the log likelihood is a huge sum of log probabilities; this makes differentiation easier, which is necessary to find optima.
+it is easier to work with the log likelihood both theoretically and computationally.
+Theoretically, the likelihood function is a huge product of probabilities (samples are considered to be randomly selected and i.i.d.), while the log likelihood is a huge sum of log probabilities; this makes differentiation easier, which is necessary to find optima.
 Computationally, it is necessary because a product of many probabilities result in numbers that are generally too small for the computer to properly grapple with.